 - The spleen

-The correct answer is #2.
+ANSWER: The correct answer is # 2.
 CLL is a cancer of the B cells.
 It is both a leukemia and lymphoma.
 The cancer clonal cells accumulate in the blood stream causing the high white count.
-However, they only proliferate in the nodes, bone marrow, and the spleen.
+However, they only proliferate or reproduce in the nodes, bone marrow and the spleen.

-Phase 1.
-Is the drug safe and what’s the best dose?
+Phase 1: Is the drug safe and what’s the best dose?
 There is no placebo arm.
 These are small trials.
-While these are officially designed to check for safety, clearly efficacy is also looked for.
+While there are officially designed to check for safety, clearly efficacy is also looked for.

-Phase 3.
-Is it better than the standard of care?
+Phase 3: Is it better than the standard of care?
 These are large trials where there is randomization to either a control arm of standard care or the new therapy.
-If there is no “standard of care,” there may be a placebo arm.
+Only when there is no “standard of care,” there might be a placebo arm.
+This is not the case in CLL.
+Ask if the trial allows “crossover” so that if one progresses on one arm one can transfer to the other.